rivue/Gamified-Study-Tool/README.md

         - ⭐️ Syllabus to section / unit converter / parser thing
         - ⭐️ remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen
             - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff
-        - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analigies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
+        - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analogies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)
         - ⭐️ all the other routes and stuff (terms & policies, buying subscription)
         - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
             - maybe this would be near leaderboard or something